 Once the holiday was booked, I turned my attention to what we would get up to while we were away.
 The bride to be wanted 2 relatively chilled nights and one messy night – her actual “Hen Night”.

-I set about coming up with hen party games and challenges for us to do at this point, and created and then printed off a fun scavenger hunt for us all to complete… I don’t have the original document any more, but the idea was we all got into pairs and between us, the ones who completed all 20 challenges the fastest won.
+I set about coming up with hen party games and challenges for us to do at this point.
+This involved me creating and then printing off a fun scavenger hunt for us all to complete… I don’t have the original document any more, but the idea was we all got into pairs and between us, the ones who completed all 20 challenges the fastest won.

-Challenges included things like asking a stranger for a piggy back, finding an old guy and asking him if he had a condom you could have, asking a DJ to play some Barry Manilow etc, and we had to get photos of them all happening – it was all very serious haha!
+Challenges included things like asking a stranger for a piggy back… Finding an old guy and asking him if he had a condom you could have, asking a DJ to play some Barry Manilow etc. We had to get photos of the challenges as they happened too – it was all very serious haha!

-One of the most exciting items I sourced for our shenanigans were our drinks holsters – pictured… They were like tool belts but had a cup holder on each side so we could put our drinks in them and carry on with the hen party games hands – free!
+One of the most exciting items I sourced for our shenanigans were our drinks holsters – pictured above… They were like tool belts but had a cup holder on each side.
+So we could put our drinks in them and carry on with the hen party games hands – free!
 (Rule number 1 is never leave your drink unattended, so these were a game changer)!

 Our plan was that after the Hen Party, we’d ask Emma (The bride to be on the hen party) and her hubby to be if they’d be our witnesses.
-I got drunk in ibiza though and blabbed early.
+I got drunk in Ibiza though, and blabbed to her early.
 I think it’s an understatement to say she was shocked.
 Thankfully she said yes though!
-I am happy to report the hen party went off without a hitch – we all had an amazing time and I reckon I earned my “Maid of honour” badge – Hopefully Emma – the bride to be agrees with me on that!
+I am happy to report the hen party went off without a hitch.
+We all had an amazing time and I reckon I earned my “Maid of honour” badge!
+Hopefully Emma – the bride to be agrees with me on that!